 Where are you located?

-Posada is providing Supportive Services and Case Management for Individuals, Veterans, and Homeless Families with Children at 805 Desert Flower Boulevard Monday through Friday 8 am through 12 pm and is located in the Pueblo County Social Services Office.
-Please ask to see a Posada Case Manager.
+Posada is providing Supportive Services and Case Management for Individuals, Veterans, and Homeless Families with Children at 111 North Union Avenue Monday through Friday 8 am through 12 pm.

 What are your hours?

 Posada is open Monday through Friday from 8 a.m. to 12:00 p.m.